 I think every author would!
 But from what I can gather, authors don’t tend to have much of a say on these things (certainly not a final say).
 In any case, I suspect a professional movie casting agent would do a better job than me! 😀

-Fire&Lights are the fictional band in your novels, you’ve written a few of their songs, do you have plans to release them any time soon?
+Fire&Lights are the fictional band in your novels and you’ve written a few of their songs, do you have plans to release them any time soon?

 What are your plans for the rest of this year?

 Writing Songs About a Boy, mainly.
 Plus the band has gigs in France and Cape Town coming up, which I’m very excited about.
-Beyond that, I also need to start planning book life beyond SAAG.
+Beyond that, I also need to start planning book life beyond Songs About a Girl.
 It’ll be very strange, and a little bittersweet, to leave Charlie & Co. behind!
 It sounds a bit soppy, but I’ve become rather attached to them…

 Follow Chris on: